kernelci/lava-docker/README.md

 You have to add a DNS server on both slave with an healthcheck entry.

 ## Bugs, Contact
-The prefered way to submit bugs are via the github issue tracker You can also contact us on #lava-docker on the Libera.chat IRC network
+The preferred way to submit bugs are via the github issue tracker You can also contact us on #lava-docker on the Libera.chat IRC network